Have you wondered if intermittent fasting while breastfeeding works?

 Improved my blood sugar levels.

 I didn’t do actual tests, but I didn’t have those crazy sugar swings, where I’m shaking.
-This gets bad when I eat unhealthily.
+These gets worse when I eat unhealthily.

 Better Milk Supply.